Disney World Honeymoon Tips

 7. Do A Photoshoot

 6. Drink (Or Snack!)
-Around The World
+Around World Showcase

-Here is why that Epcot Area Resort will be important.
+Here is why that Crescent Lake Area Resort will be important.
 In Epcot’s World Showcase, each of the countries have desserts and adult beverages that are unique to that country.
 While a lot of these purportedly unique beverages are things you could find in your local supermarket, the desserts are generally really good, and there are a few standout drinks worth trying.

 Enjoy the slower pace of your honeymoon and spend an afternoon in Epcot soaking up the exquisite details of the World Showcase, and drinking and eating “around the world.”
 Check out our Drinking Around the World Showcase at Epcot Tips for our drink recommendations and other strategy for this fun activity.
 If drinking isn’t your thing, or you want some food to soak up the alcohol, we also have Tips for Snacking Around the World Showcase at Epcot that will help.